 Status: Initial batch tests are complete and the column reactors have been fabricated.
-Experiments were conducted to determine the feasibility of using the iron-promoted process to remediate waters containing 20 $\mu$ g atrazine L-1 and 20 mg atrazine L-1.
-The distribution of atrazine and its transformation products are being determined using C-ring labeled atrazine.
+Experiments were conducted to determine the feasibility of using the iron-promoted process to remediate waters containing 20 μg atrazine L-1 and 20 mg atrazine L-1.
+The distribution of atrazine and its transformation products has been determined using 14C-ring labeled atrazine.
 The mechanisms of nitrate removal in the iron-water system were investigated and results were verified.
 The abiotic transformation of nitrate using iron and electrokinetics was explored also.
 Experiments to evaluate the iron process coupled with biofilms have been completed.
-Results indicate that the iron-promoted treatment wall coupled with biofilm processes is efficient for in situ remediation of nitrate and atrazine removal under different pH/redox conditions have been performed.
-The results indicate that the formation of magnetite may be a critical step in the nitratereduction process.
-These experiments will continue.
-A series of adsorption/desorption studies with atrazine and iron have been conducted.
+Results indicate that the iron-promoted treatment wall coupled with biofilm processes is efficient for in situ remediation of nitrate- and-atrazine contaminated groundwater for quite a long period of time.
+Experiments investigating nitrate and atrazine removal under different pH/redox conditions have been performed.
+The results indicate that the formation of magnetite may be a critical step in the nitrate reduction process.
+A series of adsorption/desorption studies with atrazine and iron has been conducted.
 Experiments to determine atrazine removal from solution and transformation after prolonged exposure to zero-valent iron are continuing.
-Three articles related to this project have been written and accepted for publication.
-This project is in its third year.
+An on-site field demonstration of the technology was initiated in April 1999.
+Two articles regarding this research have been published in peer-reviewed journals.
+Papers have been presented and published in conference proceedings.
+The researchers have collaborated with two environmental consulting companies at a demonstration site.
+This project is in its fourth year.

-Technology Transfer and Outreach: Investigators have prepared articles for publication in peer-reviewed scientific journals, presented results at numerous technical conferences, and incorporated the technology into university classroom instruction.
+Technology Transfer and Outreach: Investigators have published articles in peer-reviewed scientific journals, presented results at numerous technical conferences, and incorporated the technology into university classroom instruction.
 In addition, the investigators are disseminating the project findings within EPA Regions VII and VIII.
-The technology is currently being evaluated with a Washington-based company.
+The technology is currently being evaluated at a demonstration site in collaboration with two consulting companies.

-Keywords: atrazine, nitrate, groundwater, surface water, contamination, zero-valent, iron-promoted processes.
+Keywords: atrazine, nitrate, groundwater, surface water, contamination, zero-valent iron-promoted processes.